-- Covered call ETFs are popular strategies for some investors and can potentially save investors the time and avoid some of the potential pitfalls, like managing margin calls, of running covered call strategies directly. - Whilst ETFs have management fees, there are still potential cost benefits that come with the scale at which the ETF is investment managed compared to the brokerage and risk of management by an individual investor acting on their own. - Global X has been running Covered Call ETF strategies globally for 10 years and its UCITS strategies QYLD LN since November 2022 and XYLU LN since July 2023.
+- Covered call ETFs are popular strategies for some investors and may save investors the time and avoid some of the potential pitfalls, like managing margin calls, of running covered call strategies directly. - Whilst ETFs have management fees and other ongoing charges, there are still potential cost benefits that come with the scale at which the ETF is investment managed compared to the brokerage and risk of management by an individual investor acting on their own. - Global X has been running Covered Call ETF strategies globally for 10 years and its UCITS strategies the Global X Nasdaq 100 Covered Call UCITS ETF (QYLD LN) since November 2022 and the Global X S&P 500 Covered Call UCITS ETF (XYLU LN) since July 2023.